Have you ever had a problem with computer software and called someone for help? Some of those experiences are great, but most are less than desirable.

 What I Learned From the Corporate World

 Some years back, I was in the midst of a “discussion” with my wife when I realized I was using the same techniques I’d taught a team of support reps earlier that day.
-In that moment, I learned a life lesson that has since altered my business.
+In that moment, I learned a life lessons that has since altered my business.

 I realized that the skills required for excellence in corporate and customer communications are remarkably useful in marriages.
 In fact, this is true in every conversation—whether a with member of your family, a person at work, or even the person taking your order at a restaurant.